 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company has cash balances, significant interest-bearing debt due to related parties, financing facility and convertible debenture.
+The Company has cash balances, significant interest-bearing debt due to related parties and financing facility.
 The Company is exposed to interest rate risk on both certain related party loans and third party loans which bear interest at variable rates.
-The Company's convertible debenture is at fixed interest rates.